StingzLD/100_Days_of_Code/log.md

 ### Day 55: July 10, 2021

 **Today's Progress**
-* Finished Problem Set 4 of the [MIT Course 6.00.1x](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/).
+* Completed Problem Set 4 of the [MIT Course 6.00.1x](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/).

 **Thoughts**
 * Part B of Problem Set 4 ran much smoother than Part A, mostly due to there not being a problematic test file running against my code like last time.
 This part introduced a computer AI to the game, which was pretty fun, especially considering I wanted to add an AI element to the terminal game I created earlier in this challenge.
 Overall, though, I had a blast with this project.
 It was unique in that it was not just having you write code to make a game work, but it was designed to force you to write the code a specific way in order for it to work as intended.
 This made me rewrite what I was doing a few times before I finally got it nailed down, but it also expanded my capabilities and thought process on how to better resolve these issues in the future.